acrcloud/acrcloud_sdk_python/README.md

 >>Video: mp4, mkv, wmv, flv, ts, avi ...

 ## Requirements
-Follow one of the tutorials to create a project and get your host, access_key and access_secret.
+Follow one of these tutorials to create a project and get your host, access_key and access_secret.

  * [How to identify songs by sound](https://docs.acrcloud.com/tutorials/recognize-music)